Tax essentials for starters

 - Finance

-The Netherlands works with 3 VAT tariffs: 21%, 9%, and 0%.
-As an entrepreneur, you are obliged to levy VAT on the goods or services you provide.
 The standard tariff is 21%, also called the high tariff.
-This tariff applies to most entrepreneurs.
+This tariff applies to most entrepreneurs. - 9%

-The 0% VAT tariff applies when you provide goods or services internationally, within the EU.
-If you export products to a business client in another EU country, you use the 0% VAT tariff.
-Your client then pays the local VAT, not the Dutch VAT.
+The 0% VAT tariff applies when you provide or within the EU.
+Your client pays the local VAT, not the Dutch VAT.Â

 Some professions are exempt from VAT.
 Examples are physical therapists, nurses, and childcarers.
 If you practice one of these professions, you do not charge VAT.
 Nor can you deduct the VAT you have paid.